 Linas Nasvytis

 Prior to coming to Stanford, I spent a wonderful year as a Pre-doctoral Fellow at Harvard University, collaborating with Sam Gershman and Fiery Cushman.
-Before that, I earned a master’s degree in statistics with a focus on statistical machine learning at the University of Oxford, where I worked with Jakob Foerster, Christian Schroeder de Witt, and Chris Summerfield.
+Before that, I earned a master’s degree with a focus on statistical machine learning at the University of Oxford, where I worked with Jakob Foerster, Christian Schroeder de Witt, and Chris Summerfield.

 Before discovering the intersection of machine learning and cognitive science, I was a research analyst working with Paul Romer at NYU, where we focused on tech policy, cryptography, and economic research.
 I graduated from the Dual Bachelor’s progam between Columbia University (BA in Economics) and Institut d’études politiques de Paris (BA in Politics, Philosophy and Economics).